Join The Hunt

 The Monuments Men found and restituted almost 5 million art and cultural objects—paintings, drawings, sculpture and religious objects—many stolen by Hitler and the Nazis.

 But their mission was not completed.
 Hundreds of thousands of works of art and important cultural documents remain missing even today.

-The Foundation does not pay rewards; neither does it charge others for its efforts.
-It is also not interested in getting people who come forward to do the right thing into trouble; quite the contrary, it wants to recognize and honor anyone who is determined to return some missing object to its rightful owner.
+The Foundation operates in the footsteps of the Monuments Men and therefore, it does not pay rewards nor finder’s fees.
+However, it considers each case on a stand-alone bases and will, at times, consider appropriate to request a consultancy fee to be paid.
+It is also not interested in prosecuting people who come forward to do the right thing; quite the contrary, it wants to recognize and honor anyone who is determined to return some missing object to its rightful owner.
 We respect the desire of those wishing to assist anonymously and will maintain all such information in confidence.